 As of 2015, you must file your UI tax reports online.
 Unlike in the past, the UIA will no longer accept paper Form UIA 1028, Employer's Quarterly Tax/Payroll Report.
 You can file online using the UIA's Michigan Web Account Manager (MiWAM).

 The MiWAM system allows you to file reports and make UI tax payments.
 However, regarding payments, you have the option either to pay electronically or by check or money order.
 If you pay by check or money order, include Form UIA 4101, Employer's Quarterly Tax Payment Coupon.
 You can download blank coupons from the Forms Section of the UIA website.

 You must file quarterly returns even if you had no covered workers, paid no wages during the quarter, and no taxes are due for the quarter.
 The state will assess a penalty if you fail to file a quarterly report or file late.

-You may decide that it’s easiest to hand over responsibility for payroll, including UI taxes, to an outside payroll service.
-If so, keep in mind that your business, or even you personally, may still be held directly responsible for mistakes made by an outside payroll company.
+You might decide that it's easiest to hand over responsibility for payroll, including UI taxes, to an outside payroll service.
+If so, keep in mind that your business, or even you personally, may still be held directly responsible for mistakes an outside payroll company makes.

 This article touches on only the basic elements of Michigan UI taxes.
 Avoid possible penalties for making mistakes by checking both the IRS and UIA websites for the latest information.
 The UIA also has several helpful publications, including an Employer Handbook, that you can download from the UIA website.